caleb531/youversion-suggest-alfred/README.md

 YouVersion Suggest is an Alfred workflow which allows you to search the online [YouVersion](https://www.youversion.com/) bible quickly and conveniently.

 Type the `yv` keyword, along with a space and a phrase representing your search query.
-The query can the phrase you want to search, *or* the bible book/chapter/verse you want to search.
+The query can be the phrase you want to search, *or* the bible book/chapter/verse you want to search.
 As you type, YouVersion Suggest will display a list of suggestions matching your query.

-## Examples
+## Query Examples

 * `ephesians`
 * `eph 3`